-You can’t carry the world on your shoulders, but you can shoulder responsibility for the state of it.
+You can’t carry the whole world on your shoulders, but with the best sustainable backpacks, you can at least shoulder some responsibility for the state of it.

-Ready for a replacement rucksack?
+Ready to overhaul your haulage?
 Stick with the green theme and pack something sustainable.
-From plastic bottles to surplus fabric, each of the bags below is sustainably made from eco-friendly materials that prevent potential pollution from harming the planet – perfect for conscientious carriers.
+From surplus fabric to recycled plastic bottles, the best sustainable backpacks are made from eco-friendly materials that prevent potential pollution from harming the planet – perfect for conscientious carriers.

 Reprocessing tech is now so effective that you can’t tell recycled polyester from the standard stuff.
 Luckily, this stylish two-strap from Lefrik makes things clear with a sewn message: “I used to be a plastic bottle.”
 Divided inside for handy stashing and equipped with a back pocket for quick access to key particulars, it’s ideal for a greener daily grind.

 Sustainability might make you feel better about your backpack, but eco credentials alone won’t keep your contents safe from showers.
 Need a greener knapsack that’s fit for a dunking?
 Enter this reinforced roll-top from Finisterre.
 Welded seams and a 600D recycled polyester shell translate into an IP67 rating – which means it’s fully waterproof, for the uninitiated.
 With a 30L capacity, laptop insert, bottle pockets and adjustable padded straps, the heavy-duty Drift is built to go the distance – whatever the weather.

 The ripstop revival: Lyle & Scott Recycled Ripstop Backpack